+VM2000 procedures

-VM2000 procedures These can be used by the VM2000 or VM administrator in the ADMIN dialog via \$VMCONS, see /CALL-VM-PROCEDURE on page 450.
+These can be used by the VM2000 or VM administrator in the ADMIN dialog via \$VMCONS, see /CALL-VM-PROCEDURE on page 458.
 VM2000 procedures contain VM2000 commands.

-Persistent VM definitions A persistent VM definition is also available to a Server Unit after a reboot.
+- Persistent VM definitions A persistent VM definition is also available to a Server Unit after a reboot.
 With its help a persistent VM is set up again and restarted immediately when the corresponding specification is provided in the AUTO-IPL parameter.
-See section "Working with VM definitions" on page 173.

-Backup file for the VM2000 configuration You can back up the current VM2000 configuration to a file and restore the backed-up VM2000 configuration after the overall VM2000 system has been (re)started, see page 370.
+See section "Working with VM" - Backup file for the VM2000 configuration You can back up the current VM2000 configuration to a file and restore the backed-up VM2000 configuration after the overall VM2000 system has been (re)started, see page 397.